 Foundational components of each State-of-the-Science Meeting include a comprehensive background literature review to inform the meeting, panel discussions, presentations by researchers in the field, and working groups chaired by expert panelists that assess the state of the science and make recommendations regarding policy and strategy guidance and future research directions.

 During this State-of-the-Science meeting, the expert panel identified critical needs for advanced training of medics, accessible and useable data, and improved communication across the burn treatment community.
-Meeting proceedings, including key findings and recommendations prioritized for immediate, intermediate (within 1 year), long-term (within 5 years), and very long-term (beyond 5 years) action will be published by the RAND Corporation and posted here soon.
+Meeting proceedings, including key findings and recommendations are available from RAND Corporation.
 Literature reviews and proceedings from previous State-of-the-Science meetings are available through the meeting links on the left sidebar.

 Your 20 minute session will timeout in approximately 15 minutes.